jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 ## Managing dependency versions

 npm uses Semantic Versioning, or, as we often refer to it, SemVer, to manage versions and ranges of versions of packages.

 If you have a `package.json` file in your directory and you run `npm install`, npm will look at the dependencies that are listed in that file and download the latest versions, using semantic versioning.

+## Learn More

+To understand more about the power of package.json, see the video "Installing npm packages locally" which you can find in [Chapter 8](https://docs.npmjs.com/getting-started/installing-npm-packages-globally).

 To learn more about semantic versioning, see [Getting Started "Semver" page][1].

 [1]: docs.npmjs.com/getting-started/semantic-versioning
 [2]: https://opensource.org/licenses/ISC

-> To understand more about the power of package.json, see the video "Installing npm packages locally" which you can find in [Chapter 8](https://docs.npmjs.com/getting-started/installing-npm-packages-globally).